-We both were really laughing when I pulled up to the Pizza Pit.
-Tommy came in with me to help carry the first deliveries.
-I introduced him to the boss as my little brother.
+We both are laughing when I pull up to the Pizza Pit.
+Tommy comes in with me to help carry the first deliveries.
+I introduce him to the boss as my little brother.

 “Ya comin’ to Ames to live with Andy now.”

 “Naw.
 I’s in foster care.
 I’s jist here fer Christmas.”

 We keep talking while I drive around making the deliveries.
 It starts snowing, the first of the year.